There are a lot of different species of organisms in the world.

-- But the cake is taken by Conseil, a manservant to prof. Arronax in Twenty Thousand Leagues Under the Sea.
+- But the cake is taken by Conseil, a manservant to Prof. Arronax in 20,000 Leagues Under the Sea.
 The man was a living classification handbook by virtue of having spent so long in scientific company.

 - Slightly done in Sherlock Holmes when he correctly identifies the lion's mane jellyfish as the killer of the victim when he sees it at the bottom of a small pool.
 Very much justified, however, in that this is one species which is very distinctive (it's really, really big), that he'd spent a day reading up on it to confirm a vague memory, and that the victim's last words were "the lion's mane."

-- Averted in one of Barbara Hambly's sequels to the Rising of the Dark.
-One character can instantly identify a small animal from its bones, but he was highly trained in botany/zoology/magic and the question is: 'rabbit or chicken'.
+- Averted in Barbara Hambly's The Armies of Daylight.
+Rudy can instantly identify a small animal from its bones, but he was highly trained in botany/zoology/magic and the question is: 'rabbit or chicken'.